 Ideally finger foods should be sturdy enough to be held, but soft enough to be flattened with a little pressure.
 Avoid round shapes and firm foods and cut small round fruits like grapes, cherries, berries, strawberries, and cherry tomatoes into quarters.

-What foods can't babies and toddlers have?
+What foods should babies and toddlers not have?

 - Salt: Babies should not eat much salt, as it's not good for their kidneys.
 Do not add salt to your baby's food or cooking water, and do not use stock cubes or gravy, as they're often high in salt.
 Remember this when you're cooking for the family if you plan to give the same food to your baby.